yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 because he was waiting for a date tonight?
 How much of a success was your project to _him_?

-{% quote A project is never a success or a failure; it is either dead or alive, that's it %}
+{% quote A project is never a success or a failure; it is either dead or alive, that's it. %}

 So, a project is never a "success" or a "failure."
 A project is either _dead_ or _alive_, that's it.
 Success is a subjective category and can only